ChavanSneh/Ai-Support-Classifier/README.md

-🤖 AI Ticket Triage System (Assignment 6)
+🤖 AI Ticket Triage System

 This Streamlit application uses Google Gemini (via the Agno/Phidata framework) to automatically categorize customer support tickets from a CSV file based on a provided Support Policy PDF.